-In a large pot over medium heat, add about 3/4 of the berries into a large pot and mash.
+In a large pot over medium heat, add about 3/4 of the berries and mash.

-Stir in the remaining berries, sugar, and lemon juice.
-Stirring constantly, bring to a rolling boil that cannot be stirred down.
+Add in the remaining berries, sugar, and lemon juice.
+Stirring constantly, bring to a rolling boil.

 With a clean dampened cloth, wipe the rims of the jars, and gently tap the jars to release any air bubbles.

-Place the flat lids on the jars, then close caps with screw-on rings firmly.
+Place the flat lids on the jars.
+Firmly close caps with screw-on rings.

 Bring to a full boil.
-Cover and continue boiling for 10 minutes.
+Cover and continue boiling for 10 more minutes.

-Remove the preserves to a rack to cool completely.
+Carefully remove the jars and place them onto a rack to cool completely.

-Check for seals (the middle of the caps should have made a popping sound while cooling and will stay down).
-If any of the jars haven't sealed, you can refrigerate the jam and use it within a month, or freeze it in a plastic freezer container and use it for up to one year.
+Once cooled, check for seals: The middle part of the caps should have made a popping sound while cooling and will stay down.
+If any of the jars haven't sealed, you can refrigerate those jars and use them within a month.
+Alternatively, pour the jam in an adequate freezer bag or container and use it within a year.